spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/20-edge-native/10-getting-started.md

 vcenter_network         = ""
 ```

 * Press `i` to enable editing.
-* Replace the value of `edgeHostToken` variable with the value of the registration token you saved to the note file.
 * To save with VIM, press `esc` then type `:wq!` and press `enter`

-7. Run the `packer build` command to create the template.
+8. Run the `packer build` command to create the template.

 ```shell
 packer build --var-file=vsphere.hcl build.pkr.hcl